globuslimited/ai-codereviewer/README.md

 # AI Code Reviewer

-AI Code Reviewer is a GitHub Action that leverages OpenAI's GPT-4 API to provide intelligent feedback and suggestions on your pull requests.
-This powerful tool helps improve code quality and saves developers time by automating the code review process.
+AI Code Reviewer is a GitHub Action that leverages various AI language models, including OpenAI's GPT-4, to provide intelligent feedback and suggestions on your pull requests.
+This powerful tool supports multiple AI providers and models, offering flexible code review options.
+It helps improve code quality and saves developers time by automating the code review process with advanced AI capabilities.

 ## Features